-We have currated responses from Microinfluencers and those in the industry to discuss the value of being interviewed.
+We have currated responses from Microinfluencers and those in the industry to discuss the value of being interviewed and building a personal brand.

 It has been remarkable to discover how many other people are like-minded on very niche topics.
 After being interviewed for a Water Environment Federation